-The M.A. program draws on the curricular resources of all the University's social science departments.
-It is designed to prepare students for careers in government, the private sector, or international agencies, or for professional and doctoral studies.
+The M.A. program is designed to prepare students for careers in government, the private sector, or international agencies, or for professional and doctoral studies.

-The College of Arts and Sciences offers certificate programs in African-New World Studies, Asian Studies, Latin American and Caribbean Studies, and Transnational and Regional Studies, among other.
+The Steven J. Green School of International and Public Affairs offers certificate programs in African and African Diaspora Studies, Asian Studies, Latin American and Caribbean Studies, and Transnational and Regional Studies, among others.
 The graduate program encourages its M.A. students to pursue regional certification in conjunction with their work in the M.A. program.

 To be considered for admission to the M.A. program, applicants must have a GPA of 3.0 in upper-level work, or its equivalent, from a recognized institution of higher education, and verbal and quantitative sections of the Graduate Record Examination (GRE) scores.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.
 Admissions requirements are minimums and even if the minimums are met, admission is not assured.
-Scholarships and renewable assistantships are available.
+Scholarships may be available.